The modern-day celebration of Easter in the UK is a mixture of pagan and Christian traditions with a sprinkling of commercialism.

 Easter Egg hunt

-In the UK, you can never be too old to take part in the hunt for chocolate Easter Eggs.
+For Easter in the UK, you can never be too old to take part in the hunt for chocolate Easter Eggs.
 Someone hides lots of chocolate eggs around a home, garden or park and then contestants race around and try to find as many as possible.
 Official egg hunts are held in parks and on the grounds of amazing stately homes.

 Morris dancing is a traditional English folk dance that dates back to the Middle Ages.